'Uncanny Things' is a lively, funny, dark and haunting show, interweaving songs and harp music with traditional tal… https://t.co/WbIkDbKDqw

-John Knox House dates back to 1470, making it the only original medieval building left surviving in Edinburgh.
+John Knox House dates back to 1470, which makes it and Moubray House which is attached, the only original medieval building surviving on the Royal Mile.
 The house is associated with one of the most dramatic and turbulent times in Scottish History - The Scottish Reformation - which resulted in the outbreak of civil war and the abdication of Mary, Queen of Scots.

-Or if you want to take it a step further, experience one of the Centre's bespoke tours of John Knox House and the surroudning Netherbow area, which is packed to the brim with interesting historical facts and tales.
+If you want to take it a step further, experience one of the Centre's bespoke tours of John Knox House and the surrounding Netherbow area, which is packed to the brim with interesting historical facts and tales.

 Adult - £5.00

 Concession - £4.00